rhosocial/rhosocial.com/README.md

-This service will help you to record your personal information, telephone, e-mail, address, anniversary, URL, educational experience, work experience and other records, and record these personal information changes and distribution records.
+This service will help you to record your personal information, telephone, e-mail, address, anniversary, URL, educational experience, work experience and other records, and record these personal information changes and distribution.

 ### Social Relationship